nephio-experimental/tko/INSTALL.md

 Vagrant
 -------

-If you have [Vagrant](https://www.vagrantup.com/) working, we have a Vagrantfile ready to create a dev and test environment on top of a Fedora virtual machine.
+If you have [Vagrant](https://www.vagrantup.com/), we have a Vagrantfile ready for a dev and test environment on top of a Fedora virtual machine.
 You'll need the `vagrant-reload` plugin.
 To run:

     vagrant plugin install vagrant-reload
+    cd tko
     vagrant up

 The internal web server port will be mapped to your host at port 60051: